-What is the symptom of sciatica?
+What are the symptoms of sciatica?

 The sciatic nerve is the longest and thickest nerve in the body.
-It originates from the base of the spinal canal in the lower back and extends downward through the buttocks, hips and legs before culminating in the feet.
-This nerve is absolutely essential for facilitating movement and, as a result, we rely heavily on the sciatic nerve.
+It originates from the base of the spinal canal in the lower back and extends downward through the buttocks, hips and legs before ending in the feet.
+This nerve is absolutely essential for facilitating movement.
+As a result, we rely heavily on the sciatic nerve.

 For patients who have been diagnosed with sciatica, there are many available treatment options.
 The goal is to address the patient’s symptoms.
 Some common forms of sciatica treatment include:

-- Conservative methods like low-impact exercise, stretching techniques and the use of non-steroidal anti-inflammatory drugs
+- Conservative methods like low-impact exercise, stretching techniques and the use of nonsteroidal anti-inflammatory drugs

 - Surgical intervention designed to decompress the sciatic nerve and/or stabilize the spine

-At Laser Spine Institute, we specialize in state-of-the-art procedures that are minimally invasive in nature.
-Our highly advanced procedures are performed on an outpatient basis and have a 98 percent patient satisfaction score.
-If you have been diagnosed with sciatica and are currently exploring your treatment options, contact Laser Spine Institute.
+At Laser Spine Institute, we specialize in muscle-sparing procedures that are minimally invasive in nature.
+Our minimally invasive spine surgery is performed on an outpatient basis and has a patient satisfaction score of 96 out of 100.^ If you have been diagnosed with sciatica and are currently exploring your treatment options, contact Laser Spine Institute.

 Our highly skilled surgeons are able to use a small incision to access the spine and decompress affected nerves, thereby providing you with lasting relief from your symptoms.
 We’ll be glad to help you determine if you may be a candidate for our sciatica surgery by providing you with a free MRI review.* Reach out to us today so we can help you recapture your quality of life from this debilitating condition.